 Marks Level descriptor 0 Does not reach the standard described by the descriptors below.
 1 The answer demonstrates some organization and clarity, but this is not sustained throughout the response.
 2 The answer demonstrates organization and clarity throughout the response.

 Abnormal psychology

-1. Evaluate one or more research methods used to investigate factors influencing diagnosis.
+1. Discuss one or more classification systems used in the diagnosis of disorders.